electric-sql/electric/docs/reference/telemetry.md

 We collect telemetry to understand key usage metrics.
 Specifically, the key metrics are:

 1. how many applications are using the Electric sync service
-2. what volume of data are they're syncing
+2. what volume of data they are syncing

 ## Where is data collected from